MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 > - **Cluster architecture:** Don't modify resources in the node resource group (for example MC_).
 You should only make modifications at cluster creation time, or with assistance from Azure Support.
 > - **Cluster and workload architectures:** Define Pod resource requests and limits using Azure Policy, in application deployment manifests.
 > - **Workload architecture:** Control pod scheduling using node selectors and affinity and anti-affinity.
-> - **Cluster and workload architecture:** Use the [AKS Uptime SLA](/azure/aks/uptime-sla) with production workloads to ensure availability of control plane components.
+> - **Cluster and workload architectures:** Use the [AKS Uptime SLA](/azure/aks/uptime-sla) with production workloads to ensure availability of control plane components.
 > - **Cluster architecture:** Store container images within [Azure Container Registry](/azure/container-registry/container-registry-intro) and enable [geo-replication](/azure/container-registry/container-registry-geo-replication) to manage a single registry across all regions.
 > - **Cluster architecture:** Use [availability zones](/azure/aks/availability-zones) to maximize resilience within an Azure region by distributing AKS agent nodes across physically separate data centers.
 > - **Cluster architecture:** Adopt a [multi-region](/azure/architecture/reference-architectures/containers/aks-multi-region/aks-multi-cluster) strategy by deploying AKS clusters deployed across different Azure regions to maximize availability and provide business continuity.